tuskbuddy/site/exampleSite/content/spanish-chicken-rice-skillet.md

 type = "featured"

 +++
-#### Where's this recipe from?

-[This recipe's from Emily Bites!](https://emilybites.com/2018/07/spanish-chicken-and-rice-skillet.html "Spanish Chicken & Rice") She has plenty of homestyle-ish recipes that have been battle-tested in Wengerd households across the nation.

-#### What's to like about it?

 This particular recipe is a ~~family favorite~~ bachelor favorite.
 Tomato and paprika is a foolproof combination, and the olive oil, garlic, and freshly ground black pepper bring it together nicely.
 This one-pot recipe offers an excellent meal with a small amount of preparation and minimal clean-up.

+#### Where's this recipe from?

+[Emily Bites!](https://emilybites.com/2018/07/spanish-chicken-and-rice-skillet.html "Spanish Chicken & Rice") That's the name of the website, not an express disdain for my real estate agent.
+She has plenty of homestyle-ish recipes that have been battle-tested in Wengerd households across the nation.

 #### Anything to know before making it?